-This Binny Bansal-backed firm is making a hard reset in edtech downturn
+This Binny Bansal-backed firm is making a hard reset to keep sailing in the edtech downturn

 Summary